Docs/TypeScript/Prompt Templates

 indusagi can create prompt templates.
 Ask it to build one for your workflow.

-Prompt templates are Markdown snippets that expand into full prompts.
-Type /name in the editor to invoke a template, where name is the filename without .md.
+Prompt templates (macros) are markdown snippets that expand into full prompts.
+Type /name in the editor — where name is the filename without .md — to invoke one; the expansion is submitted as a normal turn.

 Locations